Bannister Merwin

 Henry Bannister Merwin (1873 – 22 February 1922), was an American poet, magazine editor, novelist, film director and screenwriter during the silent era.
 He wrote as many as 141 films between 1909 and 1921.
 He was associated with Edison Studios and the London Film Company.
 Merwin often wrote with his wife, Anne Merwin.

-He was born in Lichfield, Connecticut, United States and died in London, England, United Kingdom.
+He was born in Litchfield, Connecticut, United States and died in London, England, United Kingdom.